Geniusly-Stupid/Sephora-Beauty-Product-Search-Website-SI507/README.md

 Additionally, a **user-friendly website** has been created, allowing users to easily search, filter, and explore the dataset to discover beauty products of interest.

+If you'd like to see the project in action, check out the video demonstration here: https://youtu.be/sA1FCg8zoiQ.

 ### Dataset Overview

 This project uses the **Sephora Product and Skincare Review Dataset** from [Kaggle](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data).
 The dataset contains the following key components: